alicekellings/Sidebuzcom/src/content/blog/turn-your-creativity-into-cash-with-this-home-based-side-hustle.md

 ## A solid side hustle

 Several aspects of the home apparel printing business make it an excellent side hustle option.
-Think about all of the places you go in a day — the grocery store, your kid’s soccer game, PTA meetings or your day job.
+Think about all of the places you go in a day �?the grocery store, your kid’s soccer game, PTA meetings or your day job.
 There is one constant among people and what they are wearing: customization.

 People love clothing that shows off their personality, their favorite band or a quirky saying that endears them to a particular social group.
 There is never a shortage of people who will be willing to shell out for custom-designed apparel, whether it’s fun t-shirts, team uniforms or accessories.